 Advancing a Cleaner, Greener Future

-The Feng Group at Duke is dedicated to addressing grand challenges in energy, climate, and environmental sustainability by working at the intersection of materials, electrochemical, and polymer science and engineering.
+The Feng Group at Duke is dedicated to addressing grand challenges in energy, climate, and environmental sustainability by working at the intersection of materials, photo- and electrochemical, and polymer science and engineering.

 Our primary research areas include:

-1. Active Adsorption and Applications in Climate, Environment, and Energy
+1. Active Adsorption and its Applications in Climate, Environment, and Energy

-2. High-throughput Discovery and Automated Optimization of Novel Energy Materials
+2. High-Throughput Discovery and Automated Optimization of Sequenced and Degradable Polymers

-Our goal is to develop innovative strategies for capturing and utilizing CO2 directly from the air using renewable energy, constructing efficient catalysts with binuclear active sites, and converting CO2 into value-added fuels and products.
+Our goal is to develop innovative strategies for capturing and utilizing carbon dioxide directly from the air using renewable energy, constructing efficient catalysts with binuclear active sites, and converting carbon dioxide into value-added fuels, polymers, and products.
 This will help to advance sustainability, decarbonization, and clean energy.

 Building upon our recently discovered mode of adsorption—mechanisorption—we aim to expand its applications and use this unique mechanism to drive continuous adsorption of carbon dioxide from low-concentration regions.
 Our focus is on developing electrochemical tools to create hierarchical sorbents and membranes for active and repeated gas pumping using renewable energy input.